Cover

 Characteristic HIV HCV

-Risk of mother-to-child transmission (MTCT) Risk of mother-to-child transmission can be dramatically reduced with use of antiretroviral therapy Risk of MTCT of HCV is higher if you are HIV-positive.
-In the UK, women with coinfection are recommnded to have an elective C-section to lower the risk.
+Risk of mother-to-child transmission (MTCT) Risk of mother-to-child transmission can be dramatically reduced with use of antiretroviral therapy Risk of MTCT of HCV is higher if you are HIV positive.
+In the UK, women with coinfection are only recommnded to have an elective C-section to lower the risk if they have a detectable HIV viral load or have complications.

 Risk from breastmilk Breast feeding can transmit HIV Risk of HCV transmission from breast feeding is considered very low (unless mother’s nipples are cracked or bleeding)

-Whether lifelong Yes (at time of writing) Not always chronic (can be cleared/cured)
+Whether lifelong Yes (at time of writing) No. For most people HCV can be cleared/cured (using DAAs).

 Risk of reinfection Reinfection with HIV happens.
 In many cases it may not have serious implications unless the new virus is drug resistant (cases of reinfection with drug-resistant HIV have been reported, but no one is sure how often this happens).
 HIV reinfection is the subject of current research.
 Reinfection with hepatitis C occurs, and being reinfected with a different genotype may make it more difficult to treat.
 For example, if someone with HCV genotype 2 is reinfected with HCV genotype 1.
 Clearing the virus with a natural immune response or with treatment doesn’t protect you from reinfection in the future.